 Missing teeth from childhood

-These conditions cause uneven tooth alignment and lead to crowded teeth or an overbite.
+These conditions result in crowded teeth or an overbite as well as uneven tooth alignment.
 Invisalign can help you correct all of these issues caused by the missing teeth.

 After the extraction of extra teeth